Public Hearing Process

 In an effort to streamline the process of Public Hearings, the City Council has adopted a Public Hearings Process that outlines the amount of time to be allowed for both the applicant and the public wishing to provide comment on the matter.

-This protocol outlined below provides clear guidelines to better manage the process allowing everyone an opportunity to be heard and at the same time facilitating Council’s ability to reach a decision on the matter brought before them.
+This protocol outlined on this page provides clear guidelines to better manage the process allowing everyone an opportunity to be heard and at the same time facilitating Council's ability to reach a decision on the matter brought before them.

 - Staff Introduction of the item

 - Applicant overview (not to exceed 15 minutes; upon approval of the City Council, the applicant may extend the overview)

 - Open Public Hearing

 - Public comments (not to exceed 3 minutes each)

 - Applicant closes (not to exceed 3 minutes)

 Submittal of Request to Be Heard